 What is the tenure of teachers like at the moment at the school?
-In the past, we were given to understand that there was a high turnover with Australian teachers coming in for a period of one to two years and then moving on.
+In the past, we were given to understand that there was a high turnover with overseas teachers coming in for a period of one to two years and then moving on.
 Has this changed and if so how?

 There was a high turnover of teachers last year given the restructure of academic departments into Faculties.
 We are expecting a much smaller staff turnover in July.
 We are attracting young newly qualified staff (from the UK) and more experienced colleagues crossing over from leading prep and senior schools.

 Where does St Anthony’s sit in the Alpha Plus hierarchy of schools?
 With over 15 schools here in the UK and in the US, are all schools treated equally in terms of investment in facilities etc?

 St Anthony’s is the oldest school in APG and is unique in combining a Catholic and liberal ethos.
 We are fast re-gaining our reputation as a place where individuality, even quirkiness, is allowed to flourish within a context of high academic standards and success.
 The two are not mutually exclusive!

 Most boys at independent schools come from fairly privileged backgrounds.
 How does the school ensure they grow with a social, moral code of conduct and to that extent, what community outreach projects are the boys involved in?

 The School Council, which is boy-led, organises a number of charitable fund-raising events each year most notably the Christmas Fayre which raises thousands of pounds for worthy causes.